-However, companies that operate in Armenia but are a subsidiary of a foreign company operating in country that has obligations of reporting or disclosure may be obliged to report or disclose by virtue of the existing obligation to the parent company.
+However, companies that operate in Armenia but are a subsidiary of a foreign company that operates in a country that has obligations of reporting or disclosure may be obliged to report or disclose, by virtue of the existing obligation to the parent company being guided by the best practice of the parent company's state jurisdiction.
+The subsidiaries of foreign companies who are willing to voluntarily report or disclose must follow best practices of the country in which the foreign company operates.